Simranjeet7860/Daily-Diary/README.md

 ### :arrow_right: *DAY 33 (13/08/2022)*

-- Give Presentation on fee & admission part, report made by simran
+- Deepak gave a presentation on fees and admission and I make a report of it.
-- Under the concept of virtual environment by Tavleen Kaur [ 2nd year CSE ]
+- Presentation on virtual environment given by Tavleen Kaur [ 2nd year CSE ]
-- Give work to tavleen kaur on The Unix Shell [ Linux Commands ]
-- Understand what is fet & how we can design the timetabe for any school and institution.
+- Understand what is fet.

 ### :arrow_right: *DAY 34 (14/08/2022)*

-Sunday day - Fun day
+## Sunday day

 ### :arrow_right: *DAY 35 (15/08/2022)*